kent-rasmussen/azt/ROADMAP.md

 #Roadmap

+I need some check that columns of sort buttons aren't being pushed off the screen (and if so, auto-reduce the number)
+  - maybe take button width, and have screenwidth/max button as the largest acceptable button columns value.
 Consider removing CVT distinct features from task manager.
   - Sort and Transcribe switch automatically between cvt values automatically, so these buttons are somewhat redundant —we could just have 'Sort'.
   - Same with Comprehensive reports.